GMCgit/Java-Games/README.md

   You need to push the block there

 ## "D" is a death block
-  It's a work in progress
+  Do not touch them (Work in progress)